befstrat1969/knight/README.md

 The results are presented in a list using algebraic chess notation and are updated during calculation.
 The number of found results is also shown.
 Tapping on a result draws its path on the chessboard

+You can download the app from https://ioair.link/6tvdyu (Link valid until 26/09/2021